Himnish1/debugging-allocator/README.md

 __________________________________________________________
 Heavy-hitter report:

-By use of sampling, calling
+By use of the in-built C++ hash table and sampling, calling

 dmalloc_print_heavy_hitters() will return a report of the 5 lines that were responsible for most of the memory allocated: